Management Information Systems

 |Education Level||Number of Grads|

 What Management Information Systems Majors Need to Know

-In an O*NET survey, MIS majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to MIS and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for MIS Majors

 MIS majors often go into careers in which the following knowledge areas are important:

 - Computers and Electronics - Knowledge of circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.